reportei/generator-community-docs/sections/checklist.md

 - Instagram story posts
 - New opportunities in a CRM

-As of this document's creation, only RD Station has implemented webhook reception and data storage.
-However, if an API offers useful webhooks, they can be received without issue using the `receiver`.

 ## Does It Require Monitoring?
 Some data cannot be retrieved retroactively, such as Instagram followers.
 In such cases, daily monitoring is required to maintain a historical record.